"Inner Child? That's Weird" - Why Science Supports Inner Child Healing

 4. Therapeutic Dialogue and Re-parenting

 Through guided exercises, such as role-playing or dialoguing with one’s Inner Child, individuals can “re-parent” their younger selves, providing the nurturing, protection, or reassurance they lacked.
-By practicing this internally, you are giving your brain new experiences that can reshape old emotional patterns, contributing to overall mental well-being.
+By practicing this internally, you are giving your brain new experiences that can reshape old emotional patterns.
+You didn't know this world when you were 4.
+Everything about your life was controlled by others.
+The part that was formed to store important lessons at 4 is surely not up to date on everything you've learned since.
+So providing that information to that part helps them to integrate what was true then with what is true now and as they update their information, your body can release "lessons" that no longer serve you as an autonomous adult.

 Inner Child Healing in Modern Life